openalea/openalea.rtfd.io/README.rst

 How to Update OpenAlea
 ~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Updating OpenAlea to the latest version.

-**Solution**: To update OpenAlea and its dependencies, activate your OpenAlea environment and run:
+To update OpenAlea and its dependencies, activate your OpenAlea environment and run:

 .. code-block:: bash